 The first sisal rug I purchased was when my son was about 8 and he was neat.

-Here are all of the stains I experienced:
+Here are all of the stains I experienced on a natural fiber rug:

 Not my house, but one I found online the person shall remain nameless